Checking SQL Statements

 Response Result

-Response by executing an SQL statement
+Response to an SQL statement

 Affected Rows